sutantyo/stx/README.md

 https://user-images.githubusercontent.com/5953262/116773144-ff4d3b80-aa96-11eb-92cb-34393f6b00ee.mov

-It is most obvious on the textbox.
+It is most obvious on the textbox (the middle Lightning Bolt is the set foil):

 https://user-images.githubusercontent.com/5953262/116773263-d24d5880-aa97-11eb-8751-788736517a92.mov